 Back in 1840, when the first postage stamp appeared in Britain, chances are no one would have guessed that stamps would become a collector’s item.
 If you are considering becoming a “philatelist,” A.K.A. a stamp collector, as a hobby or an investment, there are a few things you should consider before you get started.

 What kind of stamps do you want to collect?

 One of the first things you’ll need to decide is what kind of stamp to collect.
 Stamps can be:

-- Commemorative (large and colorful, printed in small quantities only once, and often honor a person, event or subject),
+- commemorative (large and colourful, printed in small quantities only once, and often honour a person, event or subject);

 You may want to focus on a specific type of collecting as well: